 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Keith A. Barritt is a Principal in the Washington, DC, office of Fish & Richardson.
-His practice is primarily focused on all aspects of trademark law, including prosecution and inter partes proceedings before the United States Patent and Trademark Office, internet domain name issues, and trademark selection and enforcement, as well as all...
+Keith A. Barritt is a principal in the Washington, D.C., office of Fish & Richardson P.C.
+His practice is primarily focused on all aspects of trademark law, including prosecution and inter partes proceedings before the U.S. Patent and Trademark Office, internet domain name issues, and trademark selection and enforcement, as well as all...